Prajwal201011/COTM-Threading-AiSC-Prajwal/README.md

 # QuotesGenerator
-Generate upto 5 Qoutes with just a single click with this app !!
+Generate n number of Qoutes with just a single click with this app !!

 # Installation